chschnell/wsnic/README.md

 The following instructions use **`wsnic.example.com`** as the DNS hostname and **`/var/local/crt`** as the directory where TLS certificate files are stored, you need to replace both consistently according to your setup and network environment.

-The DNS hostname doesn't need to be fully qualified in private networks, it might be `localhost` if wsnic and browser are running on the same machine.
+The DNS hostname doesn't need to be fully qualified in private networks, it might also be `localhost` if wsnic and browser are running on the same machine.

-After generating your self-signed certificate you have to configure your browser to accept it.
+Setting up a self-signed certificate involves two steps, after generating it you also have to configure your browser to accept it.

 #### Step 1: Generate a self-signed certificate

-To generate a simple certificate in directory `/var/local/crt` for hostname `wsnic.example.com` enter:
+To issue a simple certificate in directory `/var/local/crt` for hostname `wsnic.example.com` enter:

 ```bash
 mkdir /var/local/crt